Houthis, foes fight on as Yemen ceasefire quickly unravels

 The turmoil has made Yemen a front in Saudi Arabia's region-wide rivalry with Shi'ite Muslim power Iran, sometimes contested along sectarian lines, by creating an ally for Tehran in its backyard.

 The Arab coalition fighting the Houthis had announced a five-day truce from 11:59 p.m.
-(4.59 p.m.
-ET) on Sunday to allow in emergency aid amid severe shortages of fuel, food and medicine.
+(2159 London time) on Sunday to allow in emergency aid amid severe shortages of fuel, food and medicine.

 But the Saudi-owned Al Arabiya television reported Houthi forces shelled the northerly al-Tawal region on the Saudi border hours after the truce was meant to have started, and that Saudi forces had retaliated.